Coming Back from Katrina

 On August 29, 2005, Hurricane Katrina devastated The University of Southern Mississippi’s Gulf Park campus in Long Beach.
 High winds and a high storm surge washed through the historic halls of the beachfront campus.

-The first buildings to be completed were the Science Building and Nursing Building, both located on the northwest corner of campus.
+The first buildings to be completed on the Gulf Park campus were the Science Building and Nursing Building, both located on the northwest corner of campus.
 The Science Building, a $10 million new construction project, features nine teaching laboratories, research space, approximately 20 faculty and administrative offices and an 80-seat instructional classroom.
 The $1.5 million Nursing Building is a renovation project featuring two laboratories, faculty offices and student learning and study areas within the 10,000-square-foot facility.

-The historic restoration projects for Hardy Hall and Lloyd Hall were also recently completed.
+The historic restoration projects for Hardy Hall and Lloyd Hall were completed in spring 2013.
 The $10 million project for Hardy Hall included renovations, as well as new construction for the Barnes and Noble Bookstore and an adjacent parking lot.
 The three-story building also houses dining services, the College of Education and Psychology, and administrative offices including Admissions and Student Services.
 Lloyd Hall is a $2.4 million project that provides ten classrooms for students.

 A powerful “Before and After” gallery below shows the beauty of the campus and the devastating effects Hurricane Katrina had on the historic buildings and grounds.
 It is with great pride that the campus returns in 2013 with state-of-the-art facilities in a beautiful landscape graced with ancient oaks and the salty air of the Gulf of Mexico.